eric-le-12/torchbox/README.md

 Several problems that deep learning researchers usually face are that:

-1. Everytime they train a model, they have to replicate or copy&paste many resuable code, which is time-expansive
+1. Everytime they train a model, they have to replicate or copy&paste many resuable code, which is time-expensive

 2. The code is unstructed and unclean, making it more difficult to read and interpret